senajeon/Data-Scientist/README.md

 This repository contains all the links to the Google Colab code review notebooks, slides, projects and other resources used in the 6-month intensive full-time Data Science
 Program taught in collaboration with Korean Ministry of Science and ICT from June 2020 to December 2020.
-Topics include data manipulation, data visualization and data analytics (Machine Learning).
+Topics include data manipulation, data visualization and data analytics.

 ## Course 1: R